need4swede/Powershell-Scripts/README.md

 * Detect if a printer is currently installed and ask if user wants to remove and re-install it
 * Option to add newly installed printer as user default

+### <a href="https://github.com/need4swede/Powershell-Scripts/tree/main/Print%20Server%20Report">' Print Server Report '</a>

+* Generates comprehensive reports of printers on a print server
+* Presents data in a simple and clean excel spreadsheet

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details